Prince William is reportedly ‘deeply upset’ with the new season of ‘The Crown’

 As a show all about the British royal family – the behind-the-scenes feuds, secrets and dramas – it was probably always to be expected that the series would ruffle a few feathers along the way.

 You can please some of the royals all of the time, you can please all of the royals some of the time, but you can’t please all of the royals all of the time.
 You know it, I know it, even the producers of the show know it.
-Which is why no one is all that surprised to hear that Prince William is less than impressed with the upcoming season.
+Which is why no one is all that surprised to hear that Prince William is less than impressed with the new season.

 “It is my view that the deceitful way the interview was obtained substantially influenced what my mother said.
 The interview was a major contribution to making my parent’s relationship worse and has since hurt countless others.
 It brings indescribable sadness to know that the BBC’s failures contributed significantly to her fear, paranoia and isolation that I remember from those final years with her”, he said in a statement.